April in Alice Springs: Parrtjima, Larapinta & more

 Wintjiri Wiru - Uluru Drone show

-If you're in Alice Springs, you won't want to miss Wintjiri Wiru - an immersive drone show which brings the desert to life through Aṉangu storytelling.
+If you're in still in Alice Springs at the start of May, you won't want to miss Wintjiri Wiru - an immersive drone show which brings the desert to life through Aṉangu storytelling.

 Wintjiri Wiru is a world first - a light, laser, projection and drone experience of this magnitude has never been seen before.